ARM-software/abi-aa/design-documents/elf64-relocation-place-metadata.rst

 * Write initialization code that does not use signed code-pointers, such as calling virtual-functions.

-* When using `MEMTAGABIELF64`_ avoid using any access that requires an additional offset prior to relocation-resolution.

 * Use ``SHT_RELR`` which exclude any R_AARCH64_relocation with
   metadata stored in the contents of the place ``*P``.
 These relocations can be resolved multiple times.

+* The `MEMTAGABIELF64`_ requires tagged globals to be accessed via the GOT.
+Global Variables used prior to relocation-resolution must be untagged.

+* Very few high-level diagnostics available for cases that will fail at runtime.

 Pros: